 While in Rome, all students are required to take at least one Italian language course.
 During the academic semester, most will take 3–4 other courses selected from a long list with a wide variety that have been pre-approved to meet Sophia Program requirements.
 JCU offers major and minor programs with upper-level courses in many areas.
 Saint Mary’s students may also apply for internships in Rome through JCU.
 Italian minors are allowed to study abroad in Rome for a year.
 Interested students must have a minimum 2.5 GPA.
 It is strongly recommended that students complete a year of college-level introductory Italian before going overseas.

 In 2008, Saint Mary’s started a direct student exchange program with Ewha Womans University in Seoul, South Korea, which was established in 1886 as the first higher education institution for Korean women.
 It is now one of the most prestigious universities in Korea and the largest women’s university in the world.
-Seoul, the second largest city in world, is currently one of the fastest growing economies and is considered to be a leading global city that ranks in the world’s top 10 financial and commercial centers because of booming companies such as Samsung, LG, and Hyundai.
+Seoul, the second largest city in the world, is currently one of the fastest growing economies and is considered to be a leading global city that ranks in the world’s top 10 financial and commercial centers because of booming companies such as Samsung, LG, and Hyundai.

 The University has the following colleges: liberal arts, social sciences, natural sciences, engineering, arts, education, law, pharmacy, business, health science, and international studies.
 This program features more than 500 undergraduate classes taught in English in a wide variety of disciplines, an on-campus dormitory for international students, and the PEACE buddy program.
 Students are paired with an Ewha student, who helps them adjust to the new culture and who hosts on- and off-campus events.
 English is a popular language in South Korea and most things are already translated into English.
 Once students arrive, they have a one-week orientation period.

-Students may take the Korean Language Course at different levels, which counts for 6 credits but Korean language is not a requirement for this program.
+Students may take the Korean Language Course at different levels, which counts for 6 credits, but Korean language is not a requirement for this program.
 The program is open to students of all majors.
 Applicants must have a minimum 2.5 GPA.
 Students can enroll for either the fall or spring semester.

 Seville, Spain is known for its ancient Moorish palaces and Renaissance gardens.
 Located in the south of Spain on the banks of the Guadalquivir River, Seville has a temperate climate and a rich cultural life.
 Students in this program study the Spanish language and culture as a total immersion experience.
 They participate in numerous cultural, social, and religious celebrations and travel widely throughout the region, enhancing the education they receive in the classroom.
 Students choose a minimum of 12 credits and a maximum of 15 and all courses are taught in Spanish.
 Students live in private homes with host families, and are expected to take all meals at home.
 Those wishing to spend a year or a semester in Seville must have completed one semester of intermediate Spanish with a minimum of a 3.0 (B) average in Spanish courses, or be a heritage speaker, and have an overall GPA of 3.0.
 Advanced students of Spanish may enroll in the integrated studies program and take classes at a local university alongside Spaniards.
 Eligibility for the integrated program is 3.0 GPA in Spanish coursework and successful completion of two semesters of advanced college Spanish or the equivalent, or a heritage speaker.

 Alicante, Spain is a Mediterranean harbor city rich in history.
 Students study at the Universidad de Alicante (UA) and live with host families who provide all meals and weekly laundry.
 Students immerse in Spanish language and culture studying with international students at the same level of Spanish.
-Eligibility for the Spanish Studies Program is a 3.0 GPA in Spanish coursework and a minimum of one year of elementary college Spanish or the equivalent, or heritage speaker.
+Eligibility for the Spanish Studies Program is a 3.0 GPA in Spanish coursework and a minimum of one year of beginning college Spanish or the equivalent, or heritage speaker.
 Advanced students of Spanish may enroll in the integrated studies program and take classes at UA alongside Spaniards.
 Eligibility for the integrated program is 3.0 GPA in Spanish coursework and successful completion of two semesters of advanced college Spanish or the equivalent, or a heritage speaker.
 Study tours may include visits to the Castle of Santa Bárbara, Cathedral of San Nicolás, Basilica of Santa María, the Bonfires Museum, Museum of Fine Arts, the Museum of Archeology, Granada, or Valencia.